MDAM182/Final-Sinatra-Project/README.md

 # Final-Sinatra-Project

 # Description
-Welcome to my first Sinatra project.
-The idea i have for this app is so users can connect and share their wardrobe with others and also give users a way to view what they have to wear for any condition and place from their own personal closet without psychically checking.
+Welcome to my Sinatra project, GoodFits.
+The idea i have for this app is so users can connect and share their wardrobe with other users as well as give users a way to view what they should wear for any condition at any time & place from their own personal closet without physically checking.

 # Installation